MileHacker Logo

 • Many smaller establishments and local vendors operate on a cash-only basis.

-• Credit cards are generally taken in larger resorts and establishments.
+• Credit cards are generally accepted in larger hotels and establishments.

 • Currency exchange options might be limited on the island; better in Cebu City.